dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/01_exercise_one/index.md

     ***We're now ready to see Monaco in action!***

 8. For the purposes of this training environment we'll use an environment variable to supply Monaco with our Dynatrace token.
-For security reasons this is not recommended in live enviornments.
+For security reasons this is not recommended in live environments.
 Consider storing the token safely such as a secret or credential vault.

-9. Create a local environment variable called DT_API_TOKEN and input your token value we created earlier.
+9. Create a local environment variable called `DT_API_TOKEN` and input your token value we created earlier.
 In case you need to get your API token again execute: (ensure not to copy the linux user)

     ```bash